Salesforce Tower Chicago: Execution Against All Odds

 Kyle Weber

 Kyle is a Project Manager and an electrical engineer with 10 years of experience.
-Kyle earned a Master’s degree in Architectural Engineering from the University of Nebraska—Lincoln in 2014 and has been involved in the firm’s most technically sophisticated and high-profile electrical design projects.
+Kyle earned a Master’s degree in Architectural Engineering from the University of Nebraska Durham School of Architectural Engineering in 2014 and has been involved in a number of technically sophisticated and high-profile electrical design projects.

 Dan Karnes

-Dan is a LEED-accredited mechanical engineer who has been designing some of the firm’s most complex mechanical systems since 2019.
-Dan earned a Master’s in Architectural Engineering from the University of Nebraska at Omaha in 2015 and specializes in systems layout, energy studies, HVAC system design and life cycle analysis.
+Dan is a LEED-accredited professional and a mechanical engineer who has been designing some of the firm’s most complex mechanical systems since 2019.
+Dan earned a Master’s in Architectural Engineering from the University of Nebraska Durham School of Architectural Engineering in 2005 and specializes in systems layout, energy studies, HVAC system design and life cycle analysis.